cgood92/lunchinator/README.md

 First, create the file `/server/modules/twitterCreds.json`, and save your own Twitter credentials here.
 Then, run the command:

 ```
+# node version needs to be 6.1+
+node -v

+# Run tests
+npm test

+# Run server
 npm start
 ```

+You can go to your browser at [http://localhost:3000](http://localhost:3000), or ping the routes externally with the base URL: http://localhost:3000/api.

+## Project structure

+    server.js
+      |-> Cron job
+      |-> Hapi server with Swagger plugin
+        | -> Creates a UI (available at: http://localhost:3000)
+        | -> Initializes routes
+          | -> Routes correspond to handlers

 -- Clint Goodman